The Consequences of Destroying a Protected Tree and How to Avoid These

 FAQs:

-What happens if I conduct work on a tree that is protected without permission?
+What is the consequence if I do work on a tree that is protected without permission?

-Can I appeal an TPO Or preservation or TPO?
+Can I appeal an TPO and/or preservation order?

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion